Trayan Dyankov

 Trayan Kolev Dyankov (Траян Дянков; 21 June 1976 – 1 August 2016) was a Bulgarian football defender and manager of Spartak Varna.
 He was a right or central defender, and began his career in Spartak Varna's youth teams.

 Career

 Born in Varna, Dyankov started to play football in the local club Spartak Varna.
 He made his first-team debut on 10 April 1994 in an A PFG match against Slavia Sofia as an 86th-minute substitute.

 After that played in Velbazhd Kyustendil and Lokomotiv Plovdiv.
 During the 2003/04 season he won the top Bulgarian league, the A PFG, with Loko Plovdiv.

 In June 2006, Dyankov joined Chernomorets Burgas.
-With the club he played in the matches of Intertoto Cup 2008 against Slovenian ND Gorica and Swiss Grasshopper Club Zürich.
+With the club he played in the matches of Intertoto Cup 2008 against Slovenian ND Gorica and Swiss Grasshopper Club Zurich.
 On 15 January 2011, it was announced that Chernomorets had renewed the contract of Dyankov, extending it until 30 June 2012.